 Lake Waikaremoana: A Journey into the Heart of Te Urewera

 The air hung thick with the scent of damp earth and ancient trees as I stood at the edge of Lake Waikaremoana.
 A silver sheen coated the still water, reflecting the towering, emerald-clad peaks of Te Urewera.
-I was about to embark on my third La Waikaremoana Great Walk — a multi-day hike around this sacred lake, a place steeped in Māori history and brimming with untamed beauty.
+I was about to embark on my third Lake Waikaremoana Great Walk — a multi-day hike around this sacred lake, a place steeped in Māori history and brimming with untamed beauty.
 The first two had been a success despite the continuous rain each time over the three days.

 Day 1: Onepoto to Waiopaua Hut (10.4 km)